aLahat/pyShimi/README.md

 5) matplotlib

 to install just put the pyshimi file somwhere in yor $PATH or just call it directly `python [path to file]/pyshimi -B1 ...`

+## arguments

+required:

+**-B1 -B2 --bams1 --bams2**: Comma separated list of bam files (index files needed in the same directory) for the top plot (-B1/--bams1) or bottom plot (-B2/--bams2).

+**-c --coords**: genomic coordinates in the `chr:start-end` format.

+optional:

+-n1 -n2 --names1 --names2: Comma separated list of names for the samples, one for each bam file.
+If none given will use bam file names instead.
+But the names might be too long for an elegant plot.

+-l1 -l2 --label1 --label2: names for the group labels.

+-a --annotations: path to gtf file to draw genes and exonic regions below the sashimi plot

+-g --gene: gene name to use when plotting the bottom gene plot. will ignore other genes.

+-m --minJunctCount: minimum number of junction counts to write the number for (they will still get lines), useful if too many junctions have a low number of counts and it makes it too hard to read the larger numbers.